 - M.Sc., Public Health-Environmental Science, University of North Carolina School of Public Health.

 - Bachelor's Degree (chemistry and math major), Cornell College in Mt.
 Vernon, Iowa.

-David Schnare is the “Director of the Center for Environmental Stewardship” at the Thomas Jefferson Institute.
+David Schnare is General Counsel at the Energy and Environment Legal Institute (formerly American Tradition Institute), as well as the “Director of the Center for Environmental Stewardship” at the Thomas Jefferson Institute.
 Schnare is the past Director of the Occoquan Watershed Coalition, and Chairman of the Coalition’s Environment and Land Use Committee.
 He is CEO of Schnare and Associates, Inc.